FeralUnsettler/tvtx/mvp/setup.md

-To create a shell script that sets up the entire structure for your Streamlit application project in Visual Studio Code (VSCode), you can use the following script.
-This script will create the necessary directories, files, and sample content needed for your project, including the Docker configuration, Streamlit app, and Terraform setup.
+# To create a shell script that sets up the entire structure for your Streamlit application project in Visual Studio Code (VSCode), you can use the following script.
+This script will create the necessary directories, files, and sample content needed for your project, including the Docker configuration, Streamlit app, and Terraform setup

-### **Shell Script (`setup_project.sh`)**
+## **Shell Script (`setup_project.sh`)**

 ```bash
 #!/bin/bash